lerayne/anrom-jive-app-tools/README.md

 this function can be async if needed, so you can make another async operations inside it.

 **`getNextAsyncFunc(asyncFunctionResponse)`**
-*should return:* async/promise function for the next call, analogical to the `asyncFunction`
+*should return:* async/promise function for the next call, analogical to the `asyncFunction`.
+Can also return anything but a function (e.g. `false`), which will mean that there's no ability to form a new request
 * `asyncFunctionResponse` - response of the previous async/promise function

 **`getError(asyncFunctionResponse)`**